httpie/cli/docs/README.md

 1. The output is flushed in much smaller chunks without any buffering, which makes HTTPie behave kind of like `tail -f` for URLs.
 2. Streaming becomes enabled even when the output is prettified: It will be applied to each line of the response and flushed immediately.
 This makes it possible to have a nice output for long-lived requests, such as one to the [Twitter streaming API](https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data).

+The `--stream` option is automatically enabled when the response headers include `Content-Type: text/event-stream`.

 ### Example use cases

 Prettified streamed response: